 The Dev Team Thinks of Everything: A weird in-universe example, as the Marauders evidently anticipated Snape one day getting a hold of their Map and charmed it to insult him if he ever identified himself when trying to open it.
 This failsafe kicks in nearly twenty years later.

 It's possible the charm was merely for any teacher who gets their hands on it, not Snape specifically, since the insults it delivers are generic in nature.

 Did You Just Flip Off Cthulhu?: Malfoy when he insults Buckbeak after Harry managed to tame and ride him.
 Needless to say, Buckbeak nearly tore Malfoy's arm off at the insult.

-Lupin's werewolf condition and the wizarding community's reactions to it may be a social commentary on living with HIV.
+Lupin's werewolf condition and the wizarding community's reactions to it was thought by fans to be a social commentary on living with HIV.
 Wordof God confirmed it later.

 A number of people (including the director of the movie) believed that Lupin was gay, so it could also be a metaphor for homosexuality; however, Rowling didn't write the character as gay (he married Tonks) and explicitly stated it was an HIV metaphor, so the signs don't fit quite as neatly.